Winter Climbing

 These notes are intended to assist the climber who has already gained considerable knowledge of rock climbing and is fully aware of its risks but still wishes to progress into winter mountaineering.
 They are brief and not designed to be comprehensive in any way.
 Ultimately climbing is a dangerous sport and claims many casualties each year.
 One of the guiding principals of British climbing and mountaineering is that it is the individual climber is responsible for his or her own safety.
 If you cannot accept this then this site and probably climbing in general is unlikely to suit you.
 May we refer you to this very interesting site instead!

-If you are still determined to venture into the Highlands in winter then the BMC's article on Winter Navigation Skills is worth reading.
+If you are still determined to venture into the Highlands in winter then Mountaineering Scotland's Winter Mountaineering in Scotland is worth reading, as is the BMC's Essential Winter Know-How.

 Plas y Brenin administers the Conville Trust which provides subsidised Winter Skills courses for young impoverished climbers.